partha-bro/study-repo/ajax/README.md

 		Step 3: now the data-id set by last value of id record of mysql

 		Step 4: When click load more button then fetch data-id number call function of data("id") in jquery
 			              $(document).on('click','#ajaxbtn',function(){
 			                  var next_no = $(this).data("id");
 			                  loadTable(next_no);
 			              });

         	Step 5: Now remove Load more button more than one if (data) {
 	             	$('#pegination').remove();     		// remove the previous load more button
 	             	$('#loadData').append(data);    	// append the data
 	            }else{
 	              	$('#ajaxbtn').prop('disabled',true);  	// disable the data
 	              	$('#ajaxbtn').html('Finished');       	// load more button name in finished }

 ### The difference between html() and append() in jquery?

-       A. html()	: it means, it changes the inner html text of any tag append()	: it means, it bind the data of parent tag. like append tbody in table.
+       html()	: it means, it changes the inner html text of any tag append()	: it means, it bind the data of parent tag. like append tbody in table.

 ### What is data-id attribute in html?

-        A. The data-* attribute is used to store custom data private to the page or application.
+	The data-* attribute is used to store custom data private to the page or application.

 	The data-* attribute gives us the ability to embed custom data attributes on all HTML elements.

 	* = any string we want to replace.

 	it use to retrive value of custom attribute like in jquery data-name = 'partha';
 		in jquery: $(this).data('name') it retrive partha value. this is current tag or button.

 ## What is serialize() function and how to use it?